Carmella Jarvi…

 Why water?
 How did Jarvi become a glass artist?
 Learn more here.

-NOTE: Carmella Jarvi (& her artist husband, Chris Craft) are now living and working in the beautiful Hill Country of Texas.
-There has been much to do getting new studios/Brushmark Studios, LLC set up… and it’s almost done!
-Website will be updated soon.
-In the mean time, follow her on Instagram to get a little peek.
+NOTE: Jarvi (& her artist husband, Chris Craft) are now living and working in the beautiful Hill Country of Texas.

 Carmella Jarvi is an artist - entrepreneur, McColl Center, Vermont Studio Center, and Hambidge Center alumna.
 She’s won many grants, including a prestigious 2020 Creative Renewal Fellowship — from the Arts & Science Council in Charlotte, NC — that have supported her creative work.

 Her art has evolved from “women in water" paintings to abstract explorations of water through kiln glass — since a 2011 trip to Playa del Carmen, Mexico.
-[The artist still does some abstract water painting… lots of painting especially when she gets to enjoy an artist’s residency.]
+Peek into her studio/process… and other passions on her Instagram page.

 Photo above is Jarvi’s Atrium Health Union West [Medical Office Building] commission through Skyline Art.
 Installed in early 2022.
 Stallings, NC.
 Image by Mitchell Kearney Photography.